-Part 2 can be found here: Gyula Gömbös
+Part 2 can be found here: Gyula Gömbös and Szeged Fascism

-Szálasi held that a very important ingredient necessary to produce an abundant society was to have a full understanding of man’s identity so that the needs of the people can be properly understood in relation to this.
+Szálasi held that a highly important ingredient necessary to produce an abundant society was to have a full understanding of man’s identity so that the needs of the people could be properly understood in relation to this.
 Hungarism conceives of that identity as layered: first there is the self-image and this must be healthy to be the bedrock of everything else (proper education is a must to ensure the people see themselves well), next is the family: the most basic cell of society (this must be supported with policy), then there is a local patriotism to the community you live and work in everyday (the government must see that these remain economically productive to stop incessant urbanisation), above that is a man’s regional/ethnic identity (ethnic being for those Hungarians of non-Magyar blood who tended to concentrate together anyway), followed by a folk identity of a shared culture: the Élettér discussed previously, above that a national consciousness of the state as an ideal that transcends not only the ethnicities under it but the folk itself, and finally an imperial consciousness of the peoples great mission.
-In this you can again see the Fascist conception of a state and empire as an idea with a destiny being above biological reality, but with Hungarism there is also a greater respect for regionality and the small aspects of life than the Italian’s or the German’s might have granted, in this aspect it is similar to the aforementioned Iron guard.
+In this you can again see the Fascist conception of a state and empire as an idea with a destiny above biological reality; but with Hungarism there is also a greater respect for regionality and the small aspects of life than the Italian’s or the German’s might have granted, in this aspect it is similar to the aforementioned Iron Guard.

-With the origin and ideology of Szálasi’s politics now understood next we will see how it was greeted by the people and the administrations ramping up of political repression in response as the government sought to cap the “far-right” energies it had unleashed with Gömbös.
+With the origin and ideology of Szálasi’s politics now understood next we will see how it was greeted by the people and the administrations ramping up of political repression in response as the government sought to cap the far-right energies it had unleashed with Gömbös.

 Cornelius, Deborah S..
 Hungary in World War II: Caught in the Cauldron, Fordham University Press, 2011.